DFHack/dfhack/data/blueprints/README.md

 The order of the individual letters doesn't matter.

+To toggle the `active` flag for zones, add an `a` character to the string.
+For example, to create a *disabled* pit zone (that you later intend to turn into a pond and fill carefully to 3-depth water):

+    #zone disabled future pond zone
+    pa(1x3) #

-Note that while this notation covers most use cases, tweaking low-level zone parameters, like hospital supply levels, must still be done with a `#query` blueprint.
+Note that while this notation covers most use cases, tweaking low-level zone parameters, like hospital supply levels or converting between pits and ponds, must still be done manually or with a `#query` blueprint.

 Minecart tracks